mixxxdj/manual/source/index.rst

 Mixxx |version| User Manual
 ***************************

-Mixxx is Free [#f1]_ DJ software for Windows, Mac OS X, and Linux. **Mixxx gives you everything you need to become a professional DJ** (except talent and hard work).
-Using Mixxx, you can rock the party with your vinyl turntables, your :term:`MIDI`/:term:`HID` controllers, or even just your keyboard.
+Mixxx is free [#f1]_ DJ software for Windows, Mac OS X and Linux.
+It's easy to use, so you will start mixing your favorite songs in no time, even if you've never used any DJ software before.
+Mixxx is also powerful, so experienced DJs will find all the advanced features they would expect.
+You can perform with Mixxx using :term:`MIDI` and :term:`HID` controllers, or even just with your computer's keyboard and mouse.

 Table of Contents
 -----------------